 Bonds of Hartford, Connecticut-based United Technologies were the most actively traded dollar-denominated corporate securities by dealers, with 304 trades of $1 million or more, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.

-United Technologies bond sale was the largest in dollars since March 2009, when Pfizer Inc. (PFE) sold $13.5 billion of bonds in a five-part offering, according to data compiled by Bloomberg.
+United Technologies bond sale was the largest in dollars since March 2009, when Pfizer Inc. (PFE:US) sold $13.5 billion of bonds in a five-part offering, according to data compiled by Bloomberg.

 In its previous sale in February 2010, the Hartford, Connecticut-based company sold $2.25 billion of debt split between 10- and 30-year maturities, Bloomberg-compiled data show.